KamilChoromanski/CitComAI-Hub.github.io/docs/faq/pull_request_procedure.md

----
-icon: material/help-circle-outline
-title: Pull Request Procedure
+# Request changes: Pull Request Procedure
----

 By default, Citcom.ai Hub is an open portal where anyone can publish changes.
 However, these changes must be made in a controlled manner through a review process ([*pull-request*](https://docs.github.com/pull-requests)).